OpenStack-Capstone/burrow-java/README.markdown

 Status
 ------

-Implementation of this client library has just begun, and the design of its interface is ongoing.
-You should not use it for any purpose at this time.
+Implementation of this client library has just begun, and the design of its interface is ongoing. **You should not use it for any purpose at this time.**

-At this time, please see the [Burrow documentation][1] for more information about the design of the message queue service.
+Please see the [Burrow documentation][1] for more information about the design of the message queue service.

 [1]: http://burrow.openstack.org/  "Burrow Documentation"
 [2]: http://openstack.org/         "OpenStack"